equill/syscat/README.md

 ### Background thinking

 - model the network as it is, however messed-up that might be.
-- also model how it's intended to be, and provide means to compare the two.
+- also enable the user to model how it's intended to be, and provide means to compare the two.
 - enable users to record whatever information they _do_ have on hand, and evolve the picture as new information comes to hand
-    - e.g, you can assign an IP address to a host, then move it to the correct interface, then assign that interface to a routing instance, without losing any information.
+    - e.g, you can assign an IP address to a host, then move it to the correct interface, then assign that interface to a routing instance, without losing any information, including any incoming links from other things.
 - enforce as little policy or dogma as possible
     - you can use Syscat in a descriptive way, a prescriptive way, or any combination of the two
     - _I_ might judge how you laid out your network, but Syscat doesn't.
-- cover multiple ASes, and multiple VRF-groups within each AS, so you can model interactions between several networks.
+- most networks interact with other networks in some way, so support modelling that with multiple organisations, multiple ASes and multiple VRF-groups within each organisation.
+- API-first implementation, because
     - automation is increasingly valuable in network management.
 An API-first design means that anything you can do with the GUI (when one is eventually added) can be done by a script.
     - no one GUI design suits everybody.
 An API-first design means you can build your own on top, if the included one doesn't suit, or if you're fed up waiting for it to come into being.
 - some things only make sense in the context of other things, e.g. interfaces only exist in the context of a device.
 The schema reflects this.

 ### Architecture